 - If you plan to add any kind of medications, especially metal based ones like copper sulfate, please DO NOT mix it with heavy metal eradicator water conditioners and vice versa as it increases the risk of catastrophic drug interactions.

 - Do Not add acid to water directly!
+This is especially dangerous for baby discus.
 Try other ways for adjusting pH, especially if you are a newbie.

 The points outlined above are only some of the many reasons why or how the water quality can lead to Cloudy Eyes in tropical fish.
 In the next paragraph, I am going to discuss disease-related causes for cloudy eyes in aquarium fish.

 Anything that weaken the fish immune system including severe and constant stress, bullying from other tank mates, malnutrition, weakness, and etc can cause cloudiness in fish eyes.
 The best cure is to find possible underlying causes of the condition.
 In most cases changing water regularly and adding salt is helpful, especially in early stages of the condition.